tomyHHC/tomyhhc.github.io/_posts/2019-8-7-amwayFF.markdown

 ## Why

-I know introduction may not touch your heart, same result as I share with most people.
-Do you know why?
-It's because you have not known about it.
-It's because it's easier to reject than to learn.
-It's because a new idea clashing with the way they think.
-"Direct Selling is bad."
+I know the introduction may not touch your heart, same result as I share with most people.
+Why?
+Because people have not found their WHY to do it.
+Because a new idea clashing with the way they think.
+Because it's easier to reject than to learn.
 "That system does not work."
-"It's impossible to earn that much money."
-"That causes money and time." "[Silence with embarrassing smile...]"
+"It's impossible to earn money."
+"It causes money and time."
+"Direct Selling is bad." "[Silence with embarrassing smile...]"
 Some argue instead of asking questions.
 Some never ask questions.
 Then I have questions. <i>"How do you know it doesn't work?"
 "Have you done any research or tried it by yourself?"
 "Or are you allowing other people's thoughts to block your way to a new better life level?"</i> <b>I am always shocked at people who search changes in their lives, but keep doing same things expecting different outcomes and never invest in their greatest asset, their mind.
 A truly intelligent person welcomes, listens, and talks about new ideas in order to grasp opportunities to achieve his/her goals and dreams.</b>

 Have you read one of my favorite books, <b>Rich Dad Poor Dad</b> by Robert Kiyosaki, which improves my Financial IQ and changes my whole perspective of money?
 If not, <b>I sincerely encourage you to read this book</b>.
 It will change the way you think, and maybe change your whole life!
 If you have, AWESOME!
 You may know how important the knowledge I'm going to share with you! :thumbsup: